MRGEffitas/Ironsquirrel/README.md

 The end
 ```

-## Deployment instructions
+## Deployment instructions for production environments
 1. Let me know if you use this for real
-2. Spend at least 2 days to figure out what could go wrong
+2. Spend at least 2 weeks to figure out what could go wrong

 ## Contributing